Mary Wood-Allen

-Mary Augusta Wood-Allen (October 19, 1841 - January 21, 1908) was an American doctor, social reformer, lecturer, and writer of books on health and self-improvement for women and children.
+Mary Augusta Wood-Allen (October 19, 1841 - January 21, 1908) was an American doctor, social reformer, lecturer, music teacher, composer, and writer of books on health and self-improvement for women and children.
 Through her lectures and writings she was a voice for the social purity movement.

 Biography

 Mary Augusta Wood was born in Delta, Ohio, the daughter of George Wood and Sarah (Seely) Wood.
-She attended Ohio Wesleyan Female College, graduating in 1862.
+Starting at the age of fifteen she earned money as a music teacher, which allowed her to attend Ohio Wesleyan Female College, graduating in 1862.

 After teaching for a time at the Battleground Collegiate Institute in Battle Ground, Indiana, she married Chillon Brown Allen, a lawyer, and took the surname Wood-Allen.

 After three years studying in Vienna, Austria, Wood-Allen earned a medical degree from the University of Michigan at Ann Arbor in 1875.
 She went into practice in Newark, New Jersey.
 In 1883, she was appointed "Lecturer of Heredity and Hygiene" for the National Woman's Christian Temperance Union (WCTU) at the suggestion of Frances Willard and lectured widely on these subjects.
 In 1892, she became superintendent of the WCTU's Purity Department, and in 1897, she became Superintendent of Purity for the World WCTU.